-The final exam will emphasize the work covered after common exam 3, but also recaps the whole course.
+The final exam will emphasize the work covered after common exam 3, but also re-caps the whole course.

-Note: Common Exams and Final Exam will be Multiple-Choice questions.
-Students will submit exam questions and scantron cards to be collected at the end of each exam.
-There is no partial credit for multiple-choice questions; however, students are required to show work to support their answers.
+Note: Common Exams and Final Exam are all going to be Multiple-Choice questions.
+Students are going to submit exam questions and scantron cards to be collected at the end of each exam.
+There is not going to be any partial credit for multiple-choice questions, however students are required to show work to support their answers.

-It is the student's responsibility to take the exam in the scheduled class.
+It is the student's responsibility to take the exam in the class that is scheduled.